newjersey/navigator.business.nj.gov/content/src/fundings/njeda-capital-access.md

 ---
 ## Eligibility
-* Be located in New Jersey with fewer than 50 employees -Have an annual revenue of $10 million or less
+* Be located in New Jersey with fewer than 50 employees
+* Have an annual revenue of $10 million or less
--Be in business for at least 1 year prior to the date of application -Demonstrate the ability to repay the loan
+* Be in business for at least 1 year before the date of application
+* Demonstrate the ability to repay the loan

 ## Benefits
-Loans up to $250,000 with fixed interest rates and flexible spending guidelines.
+This fund loans up to $250,000 with fixed interest rates and flexible spending guidelines.
 The working capital loan can be used to support payroll, supplies, rent, utilities, marketing, advertising, and other business operation expenses.

-The application process is straightforward and offers access to experienced nonprofit lenders and technical assistance providers
+The application process is straightforward and offers access to experienced nonprofit lenders and technical assistance providers.